Legal Daily Fantasy Sports Betting Leagues

 Fantasy Hockey

-While hockey might not be as popular as football or basketball, it still has quite the large fantasy niche.
+While hockey might not be as popular as football or basketball, it still has quite a large fantasy niche.
 In fantasy hockey, goalies are probably the most valuable players.
 Their saves and blocks and other statistical categories are weighted very heavily, as hockey is generally a low-scoring game and it's rare players will have goals scored as points.
 Your roster here will include 2 centers, 2 left wings, 2 right wings, 4 defensemen, 2 goaltenders (goalies), and 6 bench players.
 When drafting, be aware if you have a keeper league, a snake league, an auction system, etc. Each variation will have a different sort of draft.

 Esports